ttu/dotnet-fake-json-server/README.md

 ### Authentication

-Fake REST API supports Token and Basic Authentication.
+Fake REST API supports Token and Basic authentication and API keys.

 Authentication can be disabled from `appsettings.json` by setting Enabled to `false`. `AuthenticationType` options are `token`, `basic` and `apikey`.